Super Iconic Watches: Santos de Cartier

-Amy Wakeham delves into the history of the first men’s wristwatch, the Santos de Cartier, created for pioneering aviator Alberto Santos-Dumont in 1904.
+Delving into the fascinating history of the first men’s wristwatch, the Santos de Cartier, which was created by the luxury brand for pioneering aviator Alberto Santos-Dumont in 1904.

 Santos de Cartier